nkostic/mysite/src/routes/blog/turborepo-sveltekit.md

 }
 ```

-After adding apps and packages I updated turbo.json by adding svelte-kit in outputs for build:
+After adding apps and packages we need to configure turbo config located in turbo.json.
+I only had to append the svelte-kit command in the outputs for build:

 ```sh
 {